mianafzaal297/Captchas-Extraction-From-Images/README.md

 1. Load and preprocess images
 2. Segment characters
 3. Train the model
-4. Evaluate on test set
+4. Evaluate on the test set